mrdoob/three.js/threejs/lessons/threejs-setup.md

 Before we go any further we need to talk about setting up your computer to do developement.
-In particular, for security reasons, WebGL can not use images from your hard drive directly.
+In particular, for security reasons, WebGL cannot use images from your hard drive directly.
 That means in order to do development you need to use a web server.
-Fortunately development webservers are super easy to setup and use.
+Fortunately development web servers are super easy to setup and use.

 First off if you'd like you can download this entire site from [this link](https://github.com/greggman/threejsfundamentals/archive/gh-pages.zip).
 Once downloaded double click the zip file to unpack the files.

-Next download one of these simple web servers
+Next download one of these simple web servers.

 If you'd prefer a web server with a user interface there's [Servez](https://greggman.github.io/servez)

 {{{image url="resources/servez.gif" className="border" }}}